This post may contain affiliate links

 Where Should A Compressor Pedal Go on your Pedalboard?

-You should always think about how you order your pedals on your pedalboard.
+A compressor pedal usually goes at the front of your signal chain.
+But You should always think about and experiment with how you order your pedals on your pedalboard.
 Much like any effect, a compressor pedal will offer different tonal options depending on where it is in your signal chain.
 Most of the time, it is best to put your compressor first.
 That way it sends a clear, consistent sound through the rest of your effect pedals.